Asthma in Dogs or Cats

 Help for Problems with Asthma

-Using of either of these products will assist the body with its natural production of antioxidant enzymes, including Super Oxide Dismutase (SOD), Catalase (CAT), Glutathione Peroxidase (GPx), and Methionine Reductase (MR).
+For Animals/Pets, adding either NZYMES Antioxidant Treats, or Sprouted Granules to the daily diet can make a major difference in natural production of antioxidant enzymes within the body, including Super Oxide Dismutase (SOD), Catalase (CAT), Glutathione Peroxidase (GPx), and Methionine Reductase (MR).
 Since these enzymes are instrumental in reducing oxidative damage throughout the body, it stands to reason that increasing their numbers would provide greater, natural defense for conditions such as Asthma.
 While this is not a “cure” for the condition, the expectation should be for less frequent, less severe episodes, over a period of time.

 Use of NZYMES Ox-E-Drops